brucemack/kc1fsz-rc1/README.md

 Overview
 ========

-This project attempts to create a basic two-radio repeater controller typical of the kind used at analog VHF/UHF repeater sites.
+This project attempts to create a basic two-radio repeater controller typical used at analog FM VHF/UHF repeater sites.
 Our goal is to implement as much of the repeater functionality in software as possible.
 For this reason, we call this the "Software Defined Repeater Controller" (SDRC) project.
 This Github